kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 In order to setup and manage KKP using a GitOps solution, one must first know some basics about KKP.
 Following links could be useful to get that knowledge, if you are new to KKP.

 1. [KKP main documentation home](../../) For general overview.
-This documentation is quite vast and you should glance through this documentaion but focus on specific links below.
+This documentation is quite vast and you should glance through this documentation but focus on specific links below.
 1. [KKP Architecture, terminology and planning](../../architecture/)
 1. [Hardware requirements, firewall requirements](../../architecture/requirements/cluster-requirements/) and [supported cloud providers](../../architecture/supported-providers/) and [DNS requirements](../../installation/install-kkp-ce/#update-dns--tls)